vishalbala-nps/ESPManagerLibrary/README.md

 `void onUpdateBegin(UpdateBeginCallback callback)`
 Registers a callback function that is executed just before the firmware update process begins.
 This is useful for saving state or disabling peripherals.

+`void onUpdateProgress(UpdateProgressCallback callback)`
+Registers a callback function that is executed during the firmware update process to report download progress.
+The callback receives current bytes downloaded and total bytes.

+`void onUpdateComplete(UpdateCompleteCallback callback)`
+Registers a callback function that is executed when the firmware update completes successfully.
+The device will restart automatically after this callback.

+`void onUpdateFailed(UpdateFailedCallback callback)`
+Registers a callback function that is executed when the firmware update fails.
+The callback receives an error code and error message.

 ---